 Yikes.
 That’s a bit more vivid than is palatable in most real-life situations.
 If we see a translation in retail fashion or on the walls of residential homes, it’s gonna have to mute down quite a bit.

 But WAIT.
 Let’s don’t get this confused with Sherwin-Williams 2015 Color of the Year, Coral Reef!

 Pantone’s 2019 Color of the Year and Sherwin-Williams 2015 Color of the Year seems to be about the same color, right?

 I have yet to see a wall painted in Coral Reef, in spite of Sherwin-Williams’ prediction in 2014.
 However, I used this pretty color for side tables in my daughter’s bedroom in 2015, which actually made the cover of This Old House Magazine!

 Wow, did Sherwin-Williams actually predict Pantone’s pick four years in advance???
-If that’s true, this is what we have to look forward to in the year 2023 since the Sherwin-Williams 2019 Color of the Year is this hot mess of a color:
+If that’s true, this is what we may have to look forward to in the year 2023 since the Sherwin-Williams 2019 Color of the Year is this color:

 Benjamin Moore chose Metropolitan for 2019, and it is perfectly lovely!